To embark on Active Surveillance is not to forgo radical local treatment altogether. Rather, it is to delay therapy as long as it is safe.

-It is well recognized that we are over-detecting and over-treating prostate cancer.1 Draisma et al reported an over-detection rate of 48% in their series; other studies have reported over-detection rates of 16-56%.2 This finding is due to the increased awareness of prostate cancer (PC), routine PSA testing, and low threshold for prostate biopsies.
+It is well recognized that we are over-detecting and over-treating prostate cancer.1 Draisma et al reported an over-detection rate of 48% in their series; other studies have reported over-detection rates of 16-56%.2 These findings are due to the increased awareness of prostate cancer (PC), routine PSA testing, and low threshold for prostate biopsies.
 Bill-Axelson et al monitored 348 men with intermediate risk disease.
 They reported in the New England Journal of Medicine that the 10-year mortality rate was only 15%.
 They also stated that patents with low-risk disease or those without extended life expectancy might not benefit from treatment.3

 The selection criteria for Active Surveillance as applied to low risk disease continues to evolve.
-The traditional clinicalparameters used to predict cancer aggressiveness are PSA, Gleason score, and tumor stage.
-Favorable risk (low-risk) PC is characterized as a PSA of 10 or less, a Gleason score of 6 or less, and T1c – T2a disease8 on a digital rectal exam.
-For patients older than age 70 or with more comorbidities, the criteria can be relaxed.
-Choo et al allowed patients with a Gleason grade up to 7 (3 + 4) and a PSA up to 15 to remain on Active Surveillance.9,10 Factors such as >50% involvement of each core (or a PSA velocity above 2 ng/year, are other signs of more aggressive disease, suggesting the need for definite treatment rather than Active Surveillance.11
+The traditional clinical parameters used to predict cancer aggressiveness are PSA, Gleason score, and tumor stage.
+Favorable risk (low-risk) PC is characterized as a PSA of 10 or less, a Gleason score of 6 or less, and T1c – T2a disease on a digital rectal exam.8 For patients older than age 70 or with more comorbidities, the criteria can be relaxed.
+Choo et al allowed patients with a Gleason grade up to 7 (3 + 4) and a PSA up to 15 to remain on Active Surveillance.9,10 Factors such as >50% involvement of each core (or a PSA velocity above 2 ng/year), are other signs of more aggressive disease, suggesting the need for definite treatment rather than Active Surveillance.11

 Despite these encouraging findings, there is still the sobering reality of 30,000 PC deaths in the US each year.
 So, how else can we avoid mistakenly under-staging a man with high-risk disease, delaying potentially curative therapy, and losing the window of opportunity for effective treatment?
 Reliance on state-of-the-art imaging may add another layer of safety.